-The 4693 Heavy-Duty Checkweigher system is comprised of three basic components: Weigh station scale base, Weigh station conveyor, and Checkweigher controller.
+Each system is comprised of three basic components: Weigh station scale assembly, weigh station conveyor, and Checkweigher controller.
 This section will cover the physical installation of these components into your production line.
-Information on electrical wiring of these components are detailed on the interconnection and schematic drawings found at the back of this manual.
+Information on electrical wiring of these components are detailed on the interconnection and schematic drawings found in Appendix G.